 The FIM Appeal Stewards may refer the case to the MotoGP Court of Appeal if it appears impossible to deal with the case for any valid reason.
 Such a decision will be justified in writing by the FIM Appeal Stewards.

-3.3.4 The International Judicial Panel
+3.3.4 The List of the International Judges

-The International Judicial Panel (CJI) is composed of qualified persons from which the member of the MotoGP Court of Appeal is nominated.
+The List of the International Judges is composed of qualified persons from which the member of the MotoGP Court of Appeal is nominated.